Robin Ignico

 Robin Ignico is an American former child actress.
-Best known for playing the role of Duffy in the movie Annie.
+She is best known for playing the role of Duffy in the movie Annie.

 Early life

 Robin Ignico grew up in Clearwater, Florida.
 She started singing and dancing as a small child, making her first TV appearance on Simon & Simon in 1981.

+Acting career

+Ignico made several TV and film appearances from 1981 to current, including performances in the TV show Seven Brides for Seven Brothers, as well as the series Voyagers!.
+Ignico, Aileen Quinn and Angela Lee were the final three girls up for the role of Annie, in the 1982 film.
+Quinn eventually won the role, while Robin was given the part of Duffy.
+She is still in show business, and works in real estate as a property manager for notorious slumlord Daniel Ohebshalom.